sherdst/app-legal/index.md

 === Privacy Policy === Last Updated: January 2026

 Introduction At Minguinho, we respect your privacy and are committed to protecting your personal data.
-Minguinho is owned and operated by Çınar Aktaş (Ankara, Turkey).
+Minguinho is owned by Nazmi Aktaş and operated by Çınar Aktaş (Ankara, Turkey).
 This Privacy Policy explains how we collect, use, and safeguard your information when you use our self-improvement application.

-Information We Collect We collect the following types of information:

-• Personal Information: Name, email (if provided), and any information you choose to share in your profile. • Usage Data: Workout sessions, meditation activities, journal entries, sleep patterns, and todo lists. • Device Information: Device type, operating system, and app version for technical support.

-All data is stored locally on your device unless you choose to use cloud synchronization features.
-We do not ingest your content on our servers.

-How We Use Your Information We use your information to:
-• Provide and maintain our services • Track your progress and show statistics • Personalize your experience with themes and preferences • Send important updates and notifications (with your consent) • Improve our application based on usage patterns

-We do not sell your personal data to third parties.

-Data Storage and Security Your data is primarily stored locally on your device using UserDefaults.
-We implement reasonable security measures to protect your information.
-However, no method of electronic storage is 100% secure.
-You are responsible for maintaining the security of your device.
+1. INFORMATION WE COLLECT
+Minguinho does NOT collect any personal information.
+All data (workouts, meditation sessions, journal entries, sleep records, todos) is stored ONLY on your device using local storage.
+No data is sent to servers or third-party services.

+2. HOW WE USE YOUR INFORMATION
+Since we don't collect any data, there is no information to use or share.
+All features work entirely offline, and your progress is calculated and displayed only on your device.

+3. DATA STORAGE
+All your data is stored securely on your device only.
+No data leaves your device.
+You can delete all your data at any time using the "Delete Profile" feature in Settings.

+4. THIRD-PARTY SERVICES
-Third-Party Services We use Apple's App Store for in-app purchases and subscriptions.
+We use Apple's App Store for in-app purchases and subscriptions.
 Apple's privacy policy applies to payment processing.
-Aside from Apple’s billing tools, we currently do not use third-party analytics or advertising SDKs, which means your activity is not shared with external marketing partners.
-We do not use third-party analytics, advertising, or tracking SDKs.
-Refunds for subscriptions or in-app purchases are handled directly by Apple.
-You may request a refund through your Apple ID account or via Apple’s support portal at reportaproblem.apple.com.
-We do not process refunds directly.

-Your Rights You have the right to:

-• Access your personal data • Correct inaccurate information • Delete your account and all associated data • Export your data: Users may export their data by contacting us at the email above.
-Since all data is stored locally on the device, exporting may require following instructions we provide for accessing the app’s local storage.
+We do NOT use any analytics, tracking, or third-party data collection services.

+5. CHILDREN'S PRIVACY
+Minguinho is suitable for users of all ages.
+Since we do not collect any information, the app is safe for children to use.
+Parents should supervise their children's use of any mobile application.

+6. YOUR RIGHTS
+You have complete control over your data.
+You can:
-To exercise these rights, please contact us at cinaraktas22@gmail.com or use the "Delete Profile" feature in settings.
+• Delete all your data at any time using the "Delete Profile" feature

-Children's Privacy Minguinho is not intended for children under 13 years of age.
-We do not knowingly collect personal information from children under 13.
-If you believe we have collected information from a child under 13, please contact us immediately.
+• Export your data (manually through device backup)
+• Use the app completely offline

+7. CONTACT US
+If you have questions about privacy, please contact us at:
+Email: cinaraktas22@gmail.com

+8. CHANGES TO THIS POLICY
-Changes to This Policy We may update this Privacy Policy from time to time.
-We will notify you of significant changes by updating the "Last Updated" date at the top of this policy.
-Continued use of Minguinho after changes constitutes acceptance of the updated policy.
+We may update this Privacy Policy from time to time.
+We will notify users of significant changes by updating the "Last Updated" date

-Contact Us If you have questions about this Privacy Policy, please contact us at:

-Email: cinaraktas22@gmail.com Mailing Address: Çınar Aktaş, Ankara, Turkey

-We will respond to your inquiry as soon as possible.

-Consent for Sensitive Data By using features such as journaling, meditation logs, or wellness tracking, you consent to the processing of this optional data locally on your device.
-This data is never transmitted to our servers.

-Data Retention & Deletion We retain your data only for as long as you maintain your profile within Minguinho.
-Because all information is stored locally, deleting the app or using the "Delete Profile" option in Settings permanently removes your data.
-We do not keep any server-side backups, so deleted information cannot be recovered.
+,,,